vishnraj/go-scraper/README.md

   -i, --interval int                 Interval (in seconds) to wait in between watching a selector (default 30) -t, --timeout int                  Timeout for context - if none is specified a default background context will be used (default -1)
       --urls strings                 All URLs to watch
-      --wait_error_dump              If an error is encountered during the wait phase, where the expected element is not loaded, dump the page contents to the log
-      --wait_error_location    If an error is encountered during the wait phase, where the expected element is not loaded, log the current URL we are at
-      --wait_selectors strings       All selectors, in order of URLs passed in, to wait for
 ```

 # Examples